 Proteinuria — An ACE inhibitor or ARB is often recommended to reduce the loss of protein in the urine (proteinuria).
 (See "Overview of heavy proteinuria and the nephrotic syndrome".)

 Edema — Swelling in the lower legs (edema) and collection of fluid in the abdomen (ascites) can occur in people with nephrotic syndrome.
 Edema and ascites often improve in people who follow a low-sodium diet and take a "water pill" (diuretic).
-(See "Patient education: Low-sodium diet (Beyond the Basics)" and "Pathophysiology and treatment of edema in patients with the nephrotic syndrome".)
+(See "Patient education: Low-sodium diet (Beyond the Basics)" and "Pathophysiology and treatment of edema in adults with the nephrotic syndrome".)

 High cholesterol — High cholesterol levels are often seen in people with nephrotic syndrome.
 If nephrotic syndrome persists, treatment is needed to lower blood cholesterol.
 Most people are initially treated with a cholesterol-lowering medication called a statin.
-(See "Patient education: High cholesterol and lipids (hyperlipidemia) (Beyond the Basics)".)
+(See "Patient education: High cholesterol and lipids (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION

 Your health care provider is the best source of information for questions and concerns related to your medical problem.

 This article will be updated as needed on our website (www.uptodate.com/patients).
 Related topics for patients, as well as selected articles written for health care professionals, are also available.
 Some of the most relevant are listed below.